milenav/vue-tasty/README.md

 Kinvey is the back-end service used for this project

-Project setup
+Project setup:
 npm install

-Compiles and hot-reloads for development npm run serve
+Compiles and hot-reloads for development: npm run serve